mibo-research-pilot/reports/2026-07-21-observation.md

 Day 12: 20 terminal sources in 5/5 queries and 93/100 URL retention.

-### P30 — Cross-Model Exact Response Collision

-> Two model-labelled observations can contain textually identical response packets.

-**Status**: provenance-sensitive anomaly.
-Copy-paste duplication cannot be excluded.

-### P31 — Alternation Termination by State Persistence
+### P30 — Alternation Termination by State Persistence

 > An apparent alternating sequence can end when one state persists for two consecutive observations.

 Day 12 support: GPT q001 and Gemini q002.

-### P32 — Stable Source Set with Recommendation Substitution
+### P31 — Stable Source Set with Recommendation Substitution

 > A highly stable source set can produce changes in peripheral recommendations.